tomsbasement/twotrees-sk1/README.md

 # Upgrade the TH board
 The TH board is communicating by USB with the mainboard.
 It isn't supplied with a USB connector so in order to update it, you will have to solder a header on it.
-I have chosen a JST connector that I soldered directly on the "USB" header.
+I have chosen a JST-XH 2.54 (4 pins) connector that I soldered directly on the "USB" header.
 Once done, I salvaged a USB cable in order to crimp a male JST connector on it.

 USB cables are repecting a color scheme so respect it and everything will be OK.
 If it doesn't work, reverse your JST connector because some USB cables are inverted (mine was).